 - Inworld, convey that this clothing only works on mesh avatars

 - In the folder name, include the words "Mesh avatars only".
-LL recommends this practice to help customers find compatible items in their inventories.
+Linden Lab recommends this practice to help customers find compatible items in their inventories.

 If the clothing was designed to fit the standard fitted mesh shape, and has also been tested on a classic avatar with appropriate alpha masks to make the clothing look correct: